Oportun Informed by Consumer Financial Protection Bureau that it has Concluded its Investigation of Oportun and Will Not Recommend any Enforcement Action

-/EIN News/ -- SAN CARLOS, Calif., March 28, 2023 (GLOBE NEWSWIRE) -- Oportun (Nasdaq: OPRT), a mission-driven fintech and digital banking platform, today announced that the Consumer Financial Protection Bureau (CFPB) has informed Oportun, via letter, that the agency has completed its investigation of the Company.
+SAN CARLOS, Calif., March 28, 2023 (GLOBE NEWSWIRE) -- Oportun OPRT, a mission-driven fintech and digital banking platform, today announced that the Consumer Financial Protection Bureau (CFPB) has informed Oportun, via letter, that the agency has completed its investigation of the Company.
 In its letter, the CFPB stated that its Office of Enforcement staff concluded that it would not recommend pursuing an enforcement action against the Company.

 The Bureau was assessing Oportun's legal collection practices from 2019 to 2021, along with its hardship program during the COVID-19 pandemic.
 As it has maintained throughout its engagement with the CFPB on this matter, the Company continues to believe that its business practices have been in full compliance with applicable laws.